 Spaghetti alla Puttanesca is a quick, simple, and rustic pasta and tomato dish with a history as rich as its delicious sauce.

-In Italian, Spaghetti alla Puttanesca directly translates to whores spaghetti and as the story goes (well, at least one of them), this was a staple meal prepared and consumed by Neapolitan prostitutes between clients.
-It makes sense to me but let's get to the recipe.
+In Italian, Spaghetti alla Puttanesca directly translates to whores spaghetti.
+As the story goes (well, at least one of them), this was a staple meal prepared and consumed by Neapolitan prostitutes between clients.
+It makes sense to me, but let's get to the recipe.

-I concocted this recipe from a variety of online sources which like most recipes, can differ greatly.
-Some didn't look too appetizing and others did, some used Italian sausage and others not, and some used cherry tomatoes and you guessed it, some used canned tomatoes and the same as with olives.
+I concocted this recipe from a variety of online sources, which, like most recipes, can differ greatly.
+Some didn't look too appetizing, and others did.
+Some used Italian sausage, and others didn't.
+Some used cherry tomatoes, and you guessed it.
+Some used canned tomatoes, and the same as with olives.
 So, here is my version.

 Recipe Ingredients